Trips 2025

-PGC Bus/Field Trip Committee Chair Christine Gallina has arranged a trip to the New York Botanical Garden on June 4th.
-Details below.
+PGC Bus/Field Trip Committee Chair Christine Gallina arranged a trip to the New York Botanical Garden on June 4th.

 PGC Bus/Field Trip Committee Chair Christine Gallina arranged a trip to the Philadelphia Flower Show on March 6th.
 For 2025, the PHS Philadelphia Flower Show exhibits showcased imaginative designs and provide boundless inspiration.
 The theme, "Gardens of Tomorrow", showed new and creative gardening ideas for the future.
 Members, friends and others in our community enjoyed this fun and educational trip to the oldest and largest indoor horticultural event in the world!